TL;DR

 Why Kombucha Grows Mold — and How to Stop It

-Mold can only grow during the early stages of fermentation, before the brew becomes acidic.
-Once kombucha reaches a pH of about 3.5 or lower, it becomes naturally resistant to mold.
+Mold can only grow in the early stages of fermentation when your brew hasn’t acidified yet.
+Once kombucha reaches the right pH (around 3.5 or lower), it becomes naturally resistant to mold.

-- Avoid flavored teas early: Stick to black, green, or oolong tea until secondary fermentation.
+✅ Avoid flavored teas early – Oils or additives in flavored teas can disrupt fermentation and encourage contamination.
+Stick to black, green, or oolong tea until secondary fermentation.

-“I used to get fuzzy spots in early brews, but after following Craft a Brew’s guide, every batch comes out clean and delicious!” — Naomi F.
+“I used to get fuzzy spots in my early brews, but after following Craft A Brew’s guide, every batch comes out clean and delicious!” — Naomi F.

 How to Tell if Your Kombucha Has Mold